BobD/kabem/README.md

 * As a Visitor i want to see a paragraph stretching the full width of the screen
  * It should be 100% wide

-* As a Visitor i want to see a paragraph stay the same width even if the screen resizes.
+* As a Visitor i want to see a paragraph remain the same width even if the screen resizes.
  * It should be 600 pixels wide

 Reading these User Stories you end up with three Structure elements, and two States.
-Putting those in kaBEM classnames you would end up with this:
+Putting those in kaBEM classnames you could end up with this:

 * __paragraph
 * __paragraph__title